-Report: Jimmy Garoppolo, 49ers Agree on Record 5-Year $137.5 Million Contract
+Report: Jimmy Garoppolo, 49ers Agree on Record 5-Year, $137.5 Million Contract

 Adam Schefter of ESPN later reported that while the deal isn't officially done, it "seems like only a matter of time."

 Garoppolo spent the first three-and-a-half seasons of his career with the New England Patriots, making just two starts while primarily serving as the backup to Tom Brady.
-Despite the limited playing time, the 49ers pulled the trigger on a trade shortly before the deadline in exchange for a second-round pick.
+Despite the limited playing time, the 49ers pulled the trigger on a trade shortly before the trade deadline in exchange for a second-round pick.

 After an outstanding showing once he became a regular on the field, general manager John Lynch made it clear this is the long-term answer at quarterback, via Ian Rapoport of NFL.com: